dustykeyboard1/StreamModeling2024/Python/Docs/ReadME.md

 ## Overview

 This repository contains the Python implementation of the Stream Modeling 2024 project.
-The code is organized into various modules focusing on heat flux calculations, data input/output, and utility functions.
+The code is organized into various modules including heat flux calculations, data input/output, and utility functions.

 ## Directory Structure

-    StreamModeling2024_Python/
+    StreamModeling2024/Python/
     ├── src/
     │   ├── Core/
     │   ├── Heat_Flux/